whaakman/azure-docs.nl-nl/articles/data-factory/tutorial-incremental-copy-powershell.md

     --------- | --------------
     data_source_table   2017-09-05  8:06:00.000

-### <a name="insert-data-into-data-source-store-to-verify-delta-data-loading"></a>Gegevens invoegen in de gegevensbronopslag om te controleren of de deltagegevens worden geladen
+### <a name="insert-data-into-the-data-source-store-to-verify-delta-data-loading"></a>Gegevens invoegen in de gegevensbronopslag om te controleren of de deltagegevens worden geladen

-1. Nieuwe gegevens invoegen in een Azure SQL-database (brongegevensopslag):
+1. Voeg nieuwe gegevens in de SQL-database (brongegevensopslag) in.

     ```sql
     INSERT INTO data_source_table